Opportunity for Electric Vehicles in Texas with Volkswagen

 Statement of Adrian Shelley, Director, Public Citizen’s Texas Office

-The Texas Commission on Environmental Quality released a draft plan (PDF) outlining how Texas will spend the $209 million in settlement funds from the Volkswagen emissions scandal.
-Comments on the plan are due on Oct.
+Firstly, the Texas Commission on Environmental Quality released a draft plan (PDF).
+It’s outlining how Texas will spend the $209 million in settlement funds.
+That’s funds from the Volkswagen emissions scandal.
+In addition, it seems comments on the plan are due on Oct.
 8.

-The Texas Commission on Environmental Quality’s plan for spending the Volkswagen settlement funds is a mixed bag, with both encouraging and confounding elements.
+The Texas Commission on Environmental Quality’s plan for spending the Volkswagen settlement funds is also and more importantly, a mixed bag.
+That’s to say, with both encouraging and confounding elements.

 One of the best features of the plan is that Texas will offer grants for clean transportation projects, including up to 60 percent of the cost of electric vehicles to replace older government or privately owned vehicles.
 The plan also dedicates $31 million to the zero emissions vehicle program, which will fund electric charging stations and possibly hydrogen fuel cells.
 Electric vehicles are the future of clean transportation in Texas and elsewhere.